Triathlon England Awards 2025 Winner

 What is the age limit for competitors/volunteers?

-Competitors for the Olympic Tri must be 17 or above by 31 December 2024
+Competitors for the Olympic Tri must be 17 or above by 31 December 2026

-Competitors for the Sprint Tri must be 15 or above by 31 December 2024.
+Competitors for the Sprint Tri must be 15 or above by 31 December 2026

 When will I receive my race pack?

-Race packs with comprehensive information for competitors will be emailed to entrants 10 days prior to the event and put up on our website.
+Race packs with comprehensive information for competitors will be emailed (NOT POSTED) to entrants 10 days prior to the event and put up on our website.
 This contains important safety information, so please ensure you read it thoroughly before arrival.
 Along with the online briefing, this constitutes your safety briefing for the day.
 Only essential additions/updates will be given if necessary on the day.

 If you do not receive your Race Pack by this time, please check your Junk Email folders as unfortunately some email systems filter out our emails.

-Please add info@croydeocean.co.uk to your “Safe Sender” list to minimise the likelihood of this happening.
+Please add [email protected] to your “Safe Sender” list to minimise the likelihood of this happening.

 What are the rules?